KSP-CKAN/CKAN/README.md

 - The meta-data file *should* be included in the distribution whenever possible.

+It's intended that all CKAN files will live on their own, independently hosted server.
+This facilitates downloading and mirroring of the entire index, and means that CKAN clients can resolve dependencies to associated mods.

 ## Validation

 A [JSON Schema](CKAN.schema) is provided for validation purposes.